ssunday/ssunday.github.io/_posts/2016-2-29-assimilating-with-Clojure.markdown

 (1 .
 2)
 ```

 In LISP, all lists are made up of cons cells, two element collections.
 The first and the rest.
 To query for this, you can use car and cdr.
-[They are named for the machine lingo of the IBM computer.] (https://en.wikipedia.org/wiki/CAR_and_CDR).
+[They are named for the machine lingo of the IBM computer.](https://en.wikipedia.org/wiki/CAR_and_CDR).
 You get the first element, a value, and then the rest, another cons cell.

 But Clojure doesn’t have any of that and cons works differently.
 It takes an element and a *sequence* and smashes them together.
 So the above LISP code does not work.
 Which is annoying, and I had to wrap my mind around the change in what cons means in Clojure.